 - Local Industrial Strategies implementation - utilising regional strengths, developing partnerships, and sharing best practice.

 Engagement with policy officials at this conference

-This Westminster Social Policy Forum conference has attracted particularly strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: the BEIS; Cabinet Office; HM Treasury; Cities & Local Growth Unit; Infrastructure and Projects Authority; Defra; DfT; MHCLG; Department for Education; Ofsted; DIT; DWP; DCMS; Government Equalities Office; HMRC; Innovate UK; Office of Government Property and UK Space Agency.
+This Westminster Social Policy Forum conference attracted particularly strong interest from policymakers.
+It was an opportunity for stakeholders to engage with officials who have reserved places representing: the BEIS; MHCLG; DCMS; the Cabinet Office; HM Treasury; the Cities & Local Growth Unit; the Infrastructure and Projects Authority; Defra; DfT; the Department for Education; Ofsted; DIT; DWP; Government Equalities Office; HMRC; Innovate UK; the Office of Government Property and UK Space Agency.

 Price: £95 PLUS VAT